spsforks/QB64-Wiki/GIF-Images.md

 Copy the code from the [FILELIST$ (function)](FILELIST$-(function)) or [FILELIST$](FILELIST$) page to a text file named *_FILE$.BM* and use when compiling.
 Just save with .BM extension (*Save As ALL files*) in Notepad or other text editor.
 The file is not necessary after the program is compiled.

+NOTE: This has been reported to only work using 256-color images, and you need to keep the code loading into a 32-bit image destination as the source?

 ## See Also

 * [GIF Creation](GIF-Creation), [Bitmaps](Bitmaps)